-All of the panel's zone circuits (up to eight) are monitored for open and short circuit faults and detector head removal (unless there is an alarm condition or the zone is in test or disabled).
-All faults are indicated by the relevant Zone Fault light(s) pulsing yellow.
-The Sounder Status light will also pulse yellow.
+All of the panel's zone circuits are monitored for open and short circuit faults and detector head removal (unless there is an alarm condition or the zone is in test or disabled).
+All faults are indicated by the relevant Zone Fault light pulsing yellow.